ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 Let's take a look at the `sketch_genomes` rule from the last `Snakefile` entry:

-(CTB note: Section 1 should be modified to have these explicit filenames in there!)
+(@CTB note: Section 1 should be modified to have these explicit filenames in there!)

 ```python